Get Our DIY Designer's Guide for Creating Memorable and Successful Landing Page

 Do I need Positive SSL or a paid SSL?

 Someone might tell you that you need to buy your SSL certificate.
-The truth is, for most websites, you do not need Positive SSL certificate or a similiar overpriced SSL certificate from companies like GoDaddy.
-Let’s Encrypt will provide your site the secure, https connection you’re looking for.
+The truth is, for most websites, you do not need a Positive SSL certificate or a similar overpriced SSL certificate from companies like GoDaddy.
+Let’s Encrypt will provide your site with the secure, HTTPS connection you’re looking for.

 My SSL padlock is missing what should I do?